danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 Although CA-Breast now had a much clearer direction, the specific inputs and outputs of the solution needed to be defined.

-*For the next 4 months, I conducted evaluative user research with the objective of understanding existing human practices and performance levels so that the solution will imitate or compliment them.*
+*For the next 4 months, I conducted more generative and began evaluative user research with the objective of defining a solution that either imitates or compliments existing human practices and performance levels.*

+The following are just some of all the decisions that ultimately shaped the final product.

 ### 1. Prior mammograms are vital to decision-making.

-There is no way to know what is truly normal within a woman's breast.
-Any patient may have natural biological markers that are unique to her.
+There is no way to know what is truly normal within a woman's breast because many patients have natural biological markers that are unique to them.

-Radiologists determine normal by comparing the current study to those from previous years for the same patient.
-They then look for findings that are new or growing in size.
+Radiologists therefore determine normal by comparing the current mammogram to those from previous years for the same patient.
+Any findings that are either new or growing in size would immediately become suspicious.

 <figure>
 	<img src="../assets/img/ca-breast/priors.svg" />
 </figure>

-*Therefore, algorithm must consider not only the current mammogram, but also a set of priors in order to make an informed assessment.*
+*Therefore, our algorithm must consider not only the current mammogram, but also a set of priors in order to make an informed assessment.*

+And working with our radiologists, the algorithm imitates good human practices by preferring mammograms that are at least 2 years old so that changes are more blatant but no older than 5 years old so that it is still relevant.

 <figure class="m--content_figure m--content_figure-left">
   <img src="../assets/img/ca-breast/patient.svg" />